haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step02.md

 ## Execute manually the pipeline

 To trigger a Pipeline a ``PipelineRun`` will be applied which reference the wanted Pipeline.
+Consider to change here `APP_REPO` if you are using another Git repo, also the `REPO_BRANCH`.

 Set (again) the needed information
 ```
 namespace=kabanero
 APP_REPO=https://github.com/haf-tech/k101-nodejs-express.git
-REPO_BRANCH=master
+REPO_BRANCH=kabanero-run
 DOCKER_IMAGE="image-registry.openshift-image-registry.svc:5000/demo-express/k101-nodejs-express:v0.1"
 ```

-Create and execute the PipelineRun definition
+Create and execute the PipelineRun definition (needs approx 25min).
 ```
 cat <<EOF | oc -n ${namespace} apply -f -
 apiVersion: tekton.dev/v1alpha1